DELTA: Dual Consistency Delving with Topological Uncertainty for Active Graph Domain Adaptation: Experiment

-\subsubsection{Implementation Details.}
+\subsubsection{Implementation Details}

-We use the GIFI model as the backbone model for graph domain adaption, which is currently the latest and most advanced graph domain adaptation model~\cite{GIFI}.
-The hidden channels are set to 512, out channels are set to 256, training epochs are 200, dropout ratio is 0.1, and the Adam optimizer~\cite{2014Adam} is utilized with a learning rate of 0.001, with a weight decay of 1e-4.
-We adopt GCN~\cite{GCN} and PAN~\cite{PAN} to implement our two subnetworks, respectively.
-The experimental configuration features a Linux server powered by NVIDIA A100 GPUs (80GB) and an Intel Xeon Gold 6354 CPU.
-The software environment includes PyTorch 1.11.0~\cite{paszke2019pytorch}, PyTorch-geometric 2.5.3~\cite{Fey/Lenssen/2019}, and Python 3.9.16.
+We use the GIFI model~\citep{GIFI} as the backbone model for graph domain adaption.
+The hidden channels are set to 512, out channels are set to 256, training epochs are 200, the dropout ratio is 0.1, and the Adam optimizer~\citep{2014Adam} is utilized with a learning rate of 0.001, with a weight decay of 1e-4.
+We adopt GCN~\citep{GCN} and PAN~\citep{PAN} to implement our two subnetworks, respectively. \RR{Following previous works~\citep{CoreSet}, we adopt a one-round setting in our experiments, which is more convenient in the real world with iteration number 1.
+For the GCN and PAN, both of them have two layers with 512-dimension node embeddings.} The experimental configuration features a Linux server powered by NVIDIA A100 GPUs (80GB) and an Intel Xeon Gold 6354 CPU.
+The software environment includes PyTorch 1.11.0~\citep{paszke2019pytorch}, PyTorch-geometric 2.5.3~\citep{Fey/Lenssen/2019}, and Python 3.9.16.